Surgery - Academic Curriculum

 Ditch Night

 Twice a year, all Tuesday educational activities are canceled, and School Night becomes Ditch Night!
 On Ditch Nights, residents choose a casual social activity such as visiting a local bar.
-The goal of Ditch Night is to make time for residents to relax and bond without additional burden to their already busy schedules.
+The goal of Ditch Night is to make time for residents to relax and bond without adding to their already busy schedules.
 Ditch Night is one of many wellness initiatives for Tulane Surgery Residents.

 Morbidity & Mortality Conference